srsc4780/Event-Management/README.md

    }
    ```

-4. Ensure the IP address in the `baseUrl` matches the one you used to run the Node.js API.
+4. Make sure the IP address is consistent with your Node.js API's network configuration.

 ### 2. Install Flutter Dependencies

-Before running the Flutter app, make sure to install all the necessary dependencies:
+Run the following command to install all necessary Flutter packages:

 ```bash
 flutter pub get